The information in this article is up to date through tax year 2020 (taxes filed in 2021).

 However, if you’re a small business owner and your business is a corporation (even if you control it) or a partnership (and your spouse isn’t the other partner), you’ll have to pay all employment taxes, including FUTA, if you hire your spouse.

-If one spouse substantially controls the business and the other is under direction and control of the first, that’s an employer-employee relationship.
+If one spouse substantially controls the business and directs the other, that’s an employer-employee relationship.
 If both spouses have equal say in the business’s affairs, however, that’s considered a partnership like any other, and they’ll need to file Form 1065 come tax season.

 But if both partners agree to it, a married couple can be considered a “qualified joint venture” by the federal government for tax purposes.
 In this case, the partners will have to file Schedule C tax forms separately, but both will receive credit for social security and Medicare coverage purposes.

 If your business is a sole proprietorship or a partnership with your spouse, payments for the services of your child if they’re under age 18 aren’t subject to any FICA or FUTA taxes.
 You may deduct their salaries as business expenses as well.

 If your child is over 18 but under age 21, their pay is subject to FICA, but not FUTA.

 The IRS is aware that this can result in substantial savings for businesses, so be sure to treat your child like a real employee, compensate them fairly, and comply with all legal requirements.
 Otherwise, you may lose these tax deductions.